Ctesiphon

-During the Roman–Parthian Wars, Ctesiphon fell three times to the Romans, and later fell twice during Sasanian rule.
+During the Roman–Parthian Wars, Ctesiphon fell three times to the Romans, and later fell once during Sasanian rule.
 It was also the site of the Battle of Ctesiphon in 363 AD.
-After the Muslim invasion, the city fell into decay and was depopulated by the end of the eighth century, its place as a political and economic center taken by the Abbasid capital at Baghdad.
+After the Muslim invasion and conquest, the city fell into decline and was depopulated by the end of the 8th century, its place as a political and economic center being taken by Baghdad, the Abbasid capital.
 The most conspicuous structure remaining today is the Taq Kasra, sometimes called the Archway of Ctesiphon.